bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-04.md

 ## Evacuation to Newsham

 The homestead had been torched after the pillaging, but six other family members who avoided capture had returned.
 The reunion was joyful.

-- Clan decides to make for nearby halfling village of Newsham on the morrow.
+The clan decided to make for the nearby halfling village of Newsham, a half day’s travel west.
-- The heroes decide to escort them to ensure they arrive safely

 That night the heroes joined the clan in honoring the dead and celebrating the reunion.

-Newsham is only a half day's walk from the homestead.
+Next day, Kylantha and Rantigan ride with halfling ahead to Newsham to arrange carts to aid in moving the halflings.
+They return by nightfall.

+Vezoth helps tend the wounded.
+Bodalf and Salisha scout the area for any other threats.

+The clan is packed and ready to travel the following day.
+The heroes decide to escort them to ensure they arrive safely.

+The Heroes ended up spending a couple of days in Newsham helping with arrangements.
+Before they left for Beliard, the clan gave them a gift, a **cloak of elvenkind**.
+It was decided that the cloak should go to Salisha.